 “While many of our graduate alumni go on to have careers in academia, an almost equal number go on to make spectacular contributions across the entire spectrum of career possibilities.
 We need to ensure that our graduate students feel fully prepared and supported as they explore the complete array of options before them.”

---Sarah-Jane Leslie, dean of the Graduate School and Class of 1943 Professor of Philosophy
+--Sarah-Jane Leslie, former dean of the Graduate School and Class of 1943 Professor of Philosophy

 Professional development is an integral part of graduate education at Princeton.
 The Office of the Dean of the Graduate School developed GradFUTURES®, a campus-wide professional development initiative, to empower graduate students with the professional competencies and connections they need to chart their future with clarity and confidence.
 GradFUTURES serves as a hub solely dedicated to connecting all graduate students to programs, resources, opportunities, graduate alumni, and other leaders who can help them explore and pursue their unique interests.
 We define professional development as the systematic learning and acquisition of skills and competencies that will support scholarly and research goals while preparing graduate students for professional success in diverse roles within the academic, public, and private sectors.
 We believe comprehensive professional development mutually reinforces doctoral training, creates equitable access to pathways within and beyond the academy -- and widens the aperture of opportunity for Ph.D. students.